meltano/meltano/docs/src/docs/contributing.md

 The _digitalocean_marketplace_ job is only available on pipelines running off `master`.
 :::

+1. Click the "Play" button associated with this _digitalocean_marketplace_ `distribute` step
-The snapshot should be available under `meltano-<timestamp>` on DigitalOcean, which you will find at the bottom of the _digitalocean_marketplace_ job.
+1. The snapshot string should be available under `meltano-<timestamp>` on DigitalOcean, which you will find at the bottom of the _digitalocean_marketplace_ job.
+Take note of this snapshot string as you'll use it in the next step.

 ### Update the DigitalOcean listing